 Once you practice mindfulness meditation it will become your daily detox for your mind.
 One of the life-hacks we will talk about in this series of articles is a unique way of fasting from food, otherwise known as going hungry by our ancestors.

-Well you can think of meditation as fasting from thought.
+Well, you can think of meditation as fasting from thought.
 And when you fast from thought daily, you will be amazed at how fit your brain will become.

 You will be amazed at how much clarity and creativity you will achieve.
 You will be amazed at how mentally sharp you will be in your job and how attractive you will become in social gatherings.

 Mindfulness meditation also de-clutters the brain and gives you clarity in a world full of noise.
-We could ask you to cancel your social media accounts, disable notifications and stop listening to the news but you probable would not do that.
+We could ask you to cancel your social media accounts, disable notifications and stop listening to the news but you probably would not do that.
 So, you need meditation to quieten the mind from all these daily distractions.

 What Type of Meditation?

 There are two types of Meditation that we encourage at A Higher Branch:

 - Visualisation meditation in the morning

 We find this to be a practical and realistic approach to meditation.
 More on that below but first we would like to share with you the power of group meditation.

 At Upgrade Your Life, Tom Sullivan, meditation coach, rocked the room with stillness when he performed group meditation for over 200 people at the Hyatt Regency Hotel in Sydney.
 It was incredible – see it for yourself.